-David Feherty was born in the seaside town of Bangor in Northern Ireland.
-He grew up with aspirations to become an opera singer, until he discovered he had the knack for hitting a golf ball.
+Born in the seaside town of Bangor in Northern Ireland, Feherty grew up with aspirations to become an opera singer, until he discovered he had the knack for hitting a golf ball.
 He jokes about his career change, “I was always interested in music from a very early age.
 But when I turned pro at age 17, I haven’t sung a note since.
 Now, I only sing to punish my children.”

-Feherty enjoyed a successful professional career, with 10 victories worldwide and more than $3 million in prize money.
-He was a regular on the European Tour, with victories including the ICL International, Italian Open, Scottish Open, South Africa PGA, BMW Open, Cannes Open, and Madrid Open.
-He captained the winning Irish team in the 1990 Alfred Dunhill Cup and played on the European Ryder Cup Team in 1991, an experience that rejuvenated his fervor for golf.
+Prior to taking on his television role, Feherty enjoyed a successful professional golf career, with 10 victories worldwide and more than $3 million in prize money.
+A regular on the European Tour, he also captained the winning Irish team in the 1990 Alfred Dunhill Cup and played on the European Ryder Cup Team in 1991, an experience that rejuvenated his fervor for golf.

 “Losing a limb, or the ability to use a limb, is one thing,” Feherty says.
 “But the dignity they lose with it is perhaps even more important.
 And to be able to give them some of that dignity back is my mission these days.
 It’s not a charity.
 It’s just us trying to pay back a very small part of the check that we owe them.”